Non-Toxic Kitchen Essentials

 Why It Matters

-Recent research continues to highlight that certain materials migrate into food when exposed to heat.
-PFAS coatings, plasticizers, and volatile organic compounds may contribute to cumulative endocrine and mitochondrial stress.
-Cooking itself can temporarily increase indoor air pollutants if ventilation is poor.
-Synthetic fragrance in detergents and cleaning agents may release additional compounds into enclosed spaces.
+Recent research continues to show that certain materials migrate into food when exposed to heat.
+PFAS coatings, plasticizers, and volatile organic compounds may contribute to cumulative endocrine and mitochondrial stress, something we choose to avoid whenever possible.
+The act of cooking itself can temporarily increase indoor air pollutants if ventilation is poor.
+Synthetic fragrance in detergents and cleaning agents may release additional unwanted compounds into enclosed spaces.
 Reducing exposure does not require extreme minimalism.
-It requires selecting better-engineered materials and using them thoughtfully.
+It simply requires selecting better-engineered materials and using them thoughtfully.
+Quality plus intention.

 Stainless steel remains a foundational choice.
 Look for 304 or 316 grade steel for durability and food safety.